ikorennoy/jasyncfio/readme.md

 * Fully asynchronous io_uring based file I/O API
 * API comes in two kinds: Buffered and Direct I/O
-* API for linear access to files (depends on your file system)
+* API for linear access to file (depends on your file system)
+* Using a wide range of io_uring features such as polling, registered buffers/files

 ## Examples